genemasaka/fwb/README.md

 - A function for fetching and displaying apparel products from a local JSON file
 - A modal component for displaying product details and handling the purchase process

 The purchase process involves connecting to the Ethereum network through Metamask, using `ethers.js` to interact with a smart contract at a specified address, and sending a transaction to purchase the selected product. `SepoliaEth` is required to make the transacton.
-You can get some free Sepolia testnet Eth at [Sepolia Faucet] (https://sepoliafaucet.com/).
+You can get some free Sepolia testnet Eth at [Sepolia Faucet](https://sepoliafaucet.com/).
 The UI is updated to indicate the success or failure of the purchase process.

 ## Contributing